-Safety of the operator and bystanders is one of the main concerns when designing and developing this conveyor.
-However, every year many accidents occur which could have been avoided by a few seconds of thought, and a more careful approach to handling equipment.
+- Safety of the operator and bystanders is one

+of the main concerns when designing and

+developing this conveyor.
+However, every year

+many accidents occur which could have been

+avoided by a few seconds of thought, and a

+more careful approach to handling equipment.

+- Do not allow personnel to operate this unit until they have read this manual.
+They should have a thorough understanding of the safety precautions.